-Our Board has determined that each of our directors, with the exception of Dr. Ben-Maimon, are "independent" directors, as defined under the rules of Nasdaq.
+Our Board has determined that each of our current directors, with the exception of Dr. Ben-Maimon, and each former director who served as a member of the Board during the last fiscal year are "independent" directors, as defined under the rules of Nasdaq.
 In making such determination, the Board considered the relationships that each such non-employee director has with the Company and all other facts and circumstances that the Board deemed relevant in determining their independence, including the beneficial ownership of our common stock by each non-employee director.
 In considering the independence of the directors listed above, the Board also considered the association of each non-employee director with the holders of more than 5% of our common stock.
 Our independent directors generally meet in executive session at each regularly scheduled Board meeting.